Jeffrey Edward Fowle

 Jeffrey Edward Fowle (born 1958) is an American citizen who was arrested during a vacation in North Korea in May 2014 for leaving a Bible in a club in the northern port city of Chongjin.

 Personal life

 Fowle is from Miamisburg, Ohio, and worked in the Moraine, Ohio municipal street department.
-His wife, Tatyana was born in Russia, and they have three children.
+His wife, Tatyana, was born in Russia, and they have three children.

 Arrest

-In May 2014, Fowle was arrested while on a guided tour of North Korea after authorities discovered a Bible he had deliberately left behind in the restaurant toilet at the Chongjin Sailor's Club.
+In May 2014, while on a guided tour of North Korea, Fowle deliberately left a Korean-English bible in the restroom of the Chongjin Sailor's Club.
 Religious proselytism is a crime in North Korea.
-At the time, Fowle was one of three incarcerated Americans in North Korea.
-They were individually granted interviews with two U.S. news stations, CNN and Associated Press, pleading for assistance from the U.S. government.
+The bible was discovered by a staff member and handed in to local authorities.
+Fowle was arrested at Pyongyang International Airport as his tour group was preparing to leave the country.
+At the time, Fowle was one of three U.S. citizens detained in North Korea, the others being Kenneth Bae and Matthew Todd Miller.
+They were individually granted interviews with two U.S. news outlets, CNN and Associated Press, pleading for assistance from the U.S. government.

 Release

 On October 21, 2014, Fowle was released and flown out of North Korea on a U.S. government jet.
-Sweden facilitated Fowle's release as the United States and North Korea did not have formal diplomatic relations.
+Sweden facilitated Fowle's release in its capacity as the United States' protecting power in North Korea, as the United States and North Korea did not have formal diplomatic relations.